P vs NP and its application to zero knowledge proofs

 Next, we iterate through the boundaries and compute a boundary constraint for those neighbors.
 The video below shows the algorithm in action.
 We show the final set of formulas for the boundary conditions after the video:

-We create a Boolean formula which is the Boolean AND of the 15 formulas above.
+We create a Boolean formula by taking the Boolean AND of the 15 formulas mentioned above..
 Having an assignment to the variables that results in the result of the Boolean expression being true is equivalent to having a valid 3-coloring of Australia.

 In other words, if we know a valid 3-coloring for Australia, then we also know an assignment to the Boolean formula constructed above.